Admitted Spartan Day Webinar Recording

 Frequently Asked Questions

-Here are some frequently asked questions which may help you to solve some of your queries too.
-Please do not hesitate to email us about any of your queries not listed here.
+Here are some frequently asked questions which may help you to resolve some of your housing queries.
+Please do not hesitate to email or call us with any of your questions that are not answered here.

 - I have applied to live at I-House.
 When will I learn if I have been accepted to live